fdegir/eib-prow-poc/README.md

-# eib-prow-poc
+# Edge Image Builder (EIB)

-Repository to use for Prow PoC
+This repository is used for Prow PoC.